Updated Practice Guidelines

 Our Commitment is to You and Your Health

-Our office strictly follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
+Our office strictly follows infection control recommendations made by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA), and the Massachusetts Department of Public Health (MDPH).
 We follow the activities of these agencies daily so that we are up-to-date on any new rulings or guidance that may be issued due to COVID-19.
 Below, please read about the changes we have made to our offices and the dental appointment experience in response to COVID-19.

 Please Call Us to Reschedule Your Appointment If You Answer YES to Any of the Questions Below: